 Therefore some special measures are required:

-• Partly reduce the air inlet of the starter and by doing that increase the engine temperature.
+- Partly reduce the air inlet of the starter and by doing that increase the engine temperature. - Preheat the intake air to the carburettor by removing the special plug between the cylinder and the carburettor space.